 Whitehead’s final aircraft construction job was for a helicopter (which didn’t violate the Wrights’ patent).
-He built it for the President of the Aeronautical Society of America, Lee S. Burridge shortly fter he'd stopped flying altogether (in 1910, the monoplane he was piloting crashed into a bridge, crushing his rib-cage).
+He built it for the President of the Aeronautical Society of America, Lee S. Burridge.
+That was shortly after he'd stopped flying altogether when, in 1910, the monoplane he was piloting crashed into a bridge, crushing his rib-cage.

 Both C.W.Miller’s & Barberton Aviation's aircraft, were built by C. & A. Wittemann and equipped with Whitehead motors.